 Special licences are often used to extend the hours or area of licensed premises, or for one-off occasions like weddings and birthday celebrations.

 A special licence is required if alcohol is to be sold and supplied:

 - at any event not covered by an existing on-licence or club-licence

-> - at any event or any unlicensed premises (e.g. local hall) or conveyance (e.g. boat) where the caterer does not have an endorsed off-licence
+- at any event or any unlicensed premises such as a local hall or conveyance (boat or bus)

-> - at an event in club premises at which non-members are present
+- at an event in a club’s premises where non-members are present

-> You can apply in advance for multiple occasions/events if the event dates are known.
-However, it must be a series of related events, held on the same premises.
+You can apply in advance for multiple occasions if the event dates are known.
+These must be related events, held on the same premises.

-> Examples of a series of one-off functions would be:
+Examples of a series of one-off functions would be:

 - a three-day event where you may wish to sell or supply alcohol on each of the days